liambutterworth/postcss-bassline/README.md

 # postcss-bassline

-A PostCSS plugin for managing vertical rhythm via injected functions
+A PostCSS plugin for managing vertical rhythm with injected functions

 ## Installation